 EI&S is MARGINAL / LOW with very low scores for species and habitat diversity.
 Most refugia and migration corridors are localised and very little land is formally protected.

-- Impoundment of river altering natural flow regimes - Water abstraction for irrigation not efficient comprises the following indices:
+- Impoundment of river altering natural flow regimes - Water abstraction for irrigation not efficient

 - Clear alien vegetation from riparian zone and catchment - Manage water use and investigate abstraction for irrigation to ensure scheme is efficient

 UPPER HEX